MarketMakerLite/AWS/README.md

 ---
 **TIP**

-This Script is currently untested and has DryRun flags set to True, the production script is coming soon.
+This script is currently untested and has DryRun flags set to True, the production script is coming soon.

 ---